sf624/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image ( the codes are in 5th cell).
+Especially L and S value of HLS color space and x direction gradiant using sobel operator (kernel_size = 3) were used.
 Here's an example of my output for this step.

 ![alt text][image3]